Engielolz/imasimgbot/docs/structure.md

 ## info.txt

-This file is inside of every image entry, and contains important metadata, namely the imgtype, alt text, post text, self-labels and any other idols that are in the image.
+This file is inside of every image entry, and contains important metadata, namely the imgtype, alt text, post text, self-labels, tags, languages and any other idols that are in the image.
 All but imgtype may be omitted, but I recommend you just leave them blank.
-Multiple idols and self-labels may be specified in otheridols and selflabel respectively by separating them with commas without spaces.
+Multiple idols, self-labels, tags and languages may be specified in their respective variables by separating them with commas without spaces.

 ### example